 In 2011, I interviewed Steve Farrar, who worked and studied mushrooms professionally for the last 30 years.
 The first 20 years, he spent growing them and working primarily with gourmet chefs, but in the past decade, he’s started applying his expertise of mushrooms to health purposes.
 According to Farrar, Americans consume about 900 million pounds of mushrooms a year, but 95 percent of that is just one species: the common button mushroom and its relatives, the Crimini and the Portabello mushrooms.

 Granted, the button mushroom is an excellent food, but there are many other types of mushrooms worthy of consideration if you want to improve your diet and health.
 Farrar’s focus has been on growing various gourmet mushroom species, particularly the wood-decaying mushroom species, which differ greatly from your average button mushroom in terms of biology, nutrition, and medicinal value.
-To learn more, watch the interview below.

 The Mysterious Mycelium

 Mushrooms are nature’s recycling system.
 If it weren’t for mushrooms, we wouldn’t have plants, because mushrooms (and their “parent” mycelium) break down rocks and organic matter, turning them into soil that provides the framework to nourish plants.
 Mushrooms are actually only the fruiting body of a more vast fungal form—the mycelium.

 The mycelium is a fascinating cobweb-like mat that infuses nearly all landscapes.
 It is through the mycelium that the fungus absorbs nutrients from the environment.
 When two compatible mycelia combine, the resulting mycelium occasionally forms fruiting bodies called mushrooms.
 The mushrooms make spores, which fly away to make new mycelial colonies, and the lifecycle is complete.